robstave/Meowcards/cards/go/go-qz2-b.md

 Which design principle guides the Go standard library's API design?

-A) Complete abstraction of all underlying operations
+- A. Complete abstraction of all underlying operations
-B) Extensibility through subclassing
+- B. Extensibility through subclassing
-C) Minimal, orthogonal interfaces that compose well
+- C. Minimal, orthogonal interfaces that compose well
-D) Maximum flexibility through configuration options
+- D. Maximum flexibility through configuration options

 ### Back

-**C) Minimal, orthogonal interfaces that compose well**
+**C. Minimal, orthogonal interfaces that compose well**

 Go's standard library favors small, focused interfaces (like io.Reader and io.Writer) that can be composed to build more complex behavior.
 This approach provides flexibility through composition rather than complex inheritance hierarchies or configuration.